 Stuart puts in green manure crops over the winter in some parts of the veggie patch and then digs the crops in – occasionally double-digging the soil to increase its depth.
 Broad beans are held up by long lengths of plastic-slotted stormwater pipe that were lying around, supported on stakes.
 This is better for the beans than creating a ‘fence’ around them with string, as that tends to break the stems.
 Free or recycled materials are used when possible (for example, old galvanised iron water pipe) as long lasting ‘stakes’ for tomato growing, and torn up strips of old cotton sheets to tie up the tomatoes to the ‘stakes’.

 Most of the ingredients for making Stuart’s compost are free.
 Biochar is made using wood off-cuts given to him.
 Reground delivers coffee grounds and chaff (coffee husks) in wheelie bin loads.
-(Reground turns coffee waste and soft and flexible plastics into a resource by bringing waste from cafes, roasteries, businesses and offices back to community gardens and home gardens.)
+(Reground turns coffee waste into a resource by bringing waste from cafes, roasteries, businesses and offices back to community gardens and home gardens.)
 Stuart also gets wood shavings and horse manure for free.
 He does buy powdered brown coal (lignite) from a Bacchus Marsh coal mine by the trailer load, and also buys some basalt dust from a Northern suburb garden supplier to add to compost.
 Plus he has a bucket of trace elements he has bought long ago and just adds a pinch of this to his compost preparation.
 All these elements are mixed in a chrome yellow, squeaky clean cement mixer and left to mature in compost bays.
 This is then driven around the property to where it is needed using a small ride-on mower with a trailer attached.
 Stuart is a retired scientist and loves to experiment.
 He thinks that the brown coal has great water and nutrient holding capacity, while the biochar has similar properties but with larger pores, the combination turning his dense clay into a better textured, friable soil.

 He has also bought a small electronic pH meter – the soil is mixed with a few drops of water and placed on the little screen to give a reading – much more accurate than the test kit using powders that are the easiest ones to get.
 The pH of his soils are in the range 6 to 7 (neutral).